Frequently Asked Questions (FAQs)

 (if you don't already know what the Summer Film Production is, check out the SFP homepage, which explains this program and the status of the current SFP)

-Otherwise, see the list of topics below (or just scroll down the page) and happy reading.
-Note that not all the information about the SFP available elsewhere on the Film & Media Arts website is repeated here, but we've tried to at least include answers to the most commonly asked questions even when that information is also up here elsewhere.
-But despite all this, if somehow you still can't find the answer to your burning question about the SFP, you can email your question to SMUSummerFilm@gmail.com and we'll get back to you - and add your question and the answer to this list!
+If you're looking for information about a specific issue, see the list of topics below.
+Otherwise, just scroll down the page - and happy reading!
+And if in all this somehow you still can't find the answer to your burning question about the SFP, you can email your question to SMUSummerFilm@gmail.com and we'll get back to you - and add your question and the answer to this list!

 HOW DO I SUBMIT A SCRIPT?